Kzumueller/BDBI02XX/README.md

 ## Setup & Configuration

-This has never run productively but all it needs is an Apache Glassfish sever (similar JEE servers might well work)
+This has never run productively but all it needs is a Glassfish sever (similar JEE servers might well work)
 and a DB service (either Apache Derby or good old MySQL), URLs and credentials can be managed in dependencies.properties.

 ### Dependency Injection / Inversion of Control